Español

 These distressing figures emphasize the urgency to address motorcycle safety as an intrinsic part of enhancing overall road safety.
 While individual motorcyclists can follow best practices for safe riding, a collective focus on education, respect, and awareness amongst all road users is critical.

 This data is a stark reminder of the fundamental premise of road safety: Every life matters.
-It is this principle that should guide all road users, law enforcement agencies, and legislators toward fostering a safer environment for motorcycle riders in Houston and across Texas.
+This principle should guide all road users, law enforcement agencies, and legislators in fostering a safer environment for motorcycle riders in Houston and across Texas.

 Pedestrian Accidents in Houston